 Guadalajara House by Sticotti

-As for the materiality, it is a mixed structure of concrete and wood.
-The living room volume has a ceiling made of wood, brick and concrete
+The house boasts a mixed structure of concrete and wood, with the living room volume showcasing a ceiling made of wood, brick, and concrete.

 Photography courtesy of Sticotti